Edge precoloring extension of hypercubes: Extending edge precolorings of hypercubes

 To construct such a coloring of the edges of $H_1$ we define a list assignment $L$ for $H_1$ by for every edge $e \in E(H_1)$ setting Since every edge of $H_1$ is adjacent to two $\varphi'$-precolored edges, $|L(e)| \geq d-2$ for every edge $e \in E(H_1)$.
 Hence, by Theorem \ref{th:Galvin}, there is an $L$-coloring of $H_1$. \end{proof}

 Note that the condition on the matching being induced is best possible in terms of size of a precolored subset of a dimensional matching that is extendable to a proper $d$-edge coloring of $Q_d$.
-To see this, color all $2^{d-2}$ edges of an induced matching $M_1$ contained in a dimensional matching $M$ with color $1$.
-Clearly, any proper $d$-edge coloring which is an extension of this precoloring uses color $1$ on all edges of $M$.
+To see this, color all $2^{d-2}$ edges of a maximal induced matching $M_1$ contained in a dimensional matching $M$ with color $1$.
+Note that any extension of this precoloring uses color $1$ on all edges of $M$, because $M_1$ is a maximal induced matching of $M$.
 So by coloring one edge of $M \setminus M_1$ by color $2$, we obtain a non-extendable edge precoloring.

 Next, we shall establish an analogue for hypercubes of the characterization by Andersen and Hilton \cite{AndersenHilton} of which $n \times n$ partial Latin squares with exactly $n$ nonempty cells are completable.
-We shall prove that a proper precoloring of at most $d$ edges in $Q_d$ is always extendable unless the precoloring $\varphi$ satiesfies any of the following conditions:
+We shall prove that a proper precoloring of at most $d$ edges in $Q_d$ is always extendable unless the precoloring $\varphi$ satisfies any of the following conditions:

 \begin{itemize}